machingclee/machingclee.github.io/static/media/260-self-reflection-on-db.7f0ff73a.md

 date: 2024-05-02
 id: blog0260
 tag: sql
-intro: "Record some mistake they can be avoid when designing a database schema."
+intro: "Record some mistake that can be avoided when designing a database schema."
 toc: true
 ---